 Knead Doughnuts will deliver right to you.
 These doughnuts are some absolute, old-fashioned goodness.
-A little different in style than PVDonuts, Knead has a huge fan base and three locations.
-They deliver Monday through Friday, but not on the weekend.
-On weekends, however, you can order ahead and pick them up.
-Skip the line!
-Their menu is online and they even offer vegan and flourless varieties as well as seasonal flavors, but you CAN’T go wrong with their old-fashioned vanilla glazed.
+A little different in style than PVDonuts, Knead has a huge fan base and three Providence locations (plus two more around the state).
+Delivery is available through Grub Hub and Uber Eats.
+Or you can order ahead and pick them up.
+They offer daily vegan and flourless varieties as well as seasonal flavors, but you CAN’T go wrong with a vanilla glazed.

 Take a stroll on Federal Hill for an authentic Italian experience.

 Walking around Federal Hill never gets old because there is always something new to do or somewhere new to go.
-Pop into Caserta Pizza — their pizza is absolutely delicious.
-Sip a strong espresso at Roma or dine at a gourmet Italian restaurant in this historic section of the city, also known as Little Italy.
+Pop into Caserta Pizza (their pizza is absolutely delicious) or dine at a gourmet Italian restaurant in this historic section of the city, also known as Little Italy.
 Complimentary valet is offered at most restaurants on “The Hill,” so no need to worry about parking.
-You'll know you're there when you see the huge arched gateway with a bronzed pine cone, which marks the entry to the neighborhood.
+You'll know you're there when you see the huge arched gateway with a bronzed pinecone, which marks the entry to the neighborhood.

 Visit the RISD Museum.
 Providence is well-known for its art.

 Take a tour of the Rhode Island School of Design Museum and check out artwork ranging from ancient times to the present.
-Within seven different departments in five different buildings, there lies more than 100,000 objects of art and design.
-The oldest building, the Waterman building, was completed in 1893.
-Wander through the halls and get lost in ancient history.
+The collection contains more than 100,000 objects of art and design, with over 2,000 currently on display in the museum.
+Take a stroll through the halls and get lost in ancient history.